mongodb/docs-realm/source/includes/realm-database-internals.rst

 You should compact your realms occasionally to keep them at an optimal size.
 You can do this manually, or by configuring your realms to compact on launch.
-However, Realm Database reclaims unused space for future writes, so compaction is only an optimization to conserve space on-device.
+However, Realm reclaims unused space for future writes, so compaction is only an optimization to conserve space on-device.

 ACID Compliance
 ~~~~~~~~~~~~~~~

-Realm Database guarantees that transactions are :wikipedia:`ACID
+Realm guarantees that transactions are :wikipedia:`ACID
 <ACID>` compliant.
 This means that all committed write
 operations are guaranteed to be valid and that clients don't
 see transient states in the event of a system crash.
-Realm Database
+Realm
 complies with ACID with the following design choices:

 - :wikipedia:`Atomicity <Atomicity_(database_systems)>`: groups